-Welcome to my personal website, I am a scientist and an engineer who is currently hold a position as an Associate Lecturer at the Dept of Mechanical Engineering, The University of Melbourne, and part of the University's renowned fluid mechanics research group.
+Welcome to my personal website, I am a scientist and an engineer who is currently hold a position as a Lecturer at the Dept of Mechanical Engineering, The University of Melbourne, and part of the University's renowned fluid mechanics research group.
 I am also an ITC (Infrared Training Center) Level 1 Thermographer, and a member of the accredited Thermography professional training team at the University of Melbourne.
 I received my PhD in 2015 and double degree undergraduate B. Mech Eng (Hons) and B.Sc in Physics from the University of Melbourne.
 I also hold Postgraduate Certificate (Nanotechnology) from the University of Oxford and Graduate Certificate (Commercialisation) from Melbourne Business School.

 My experimental expertise is both in the laboratory work (wind and water tunnel, channel flow, and pipe flow) and field work (operating ship and operating aircraft) environment.
 I have significant experiences in using various flow measurement techniques such as Hot-Wire Anemometry, Hot-Films Anemometry, Pitot tube, Cobra probe, and Laser Doppler Anemometry.
 Beyond fluid mechanics, I also have experience in design and manufacturing processes, these include 3D CAD drawing, operating CNC-Machine, 3D printing, and moulding - casting of a complex and micro-sized model.
 As an ITC Level 1 Thermographer, I am also qualified to conduct thermography analysis on various engineering applications.

 News in various media about my research, laboratory, non academic activities, and some articles that I wrote can be found in the media section.